Table of content

 How Seats Shift from 9-Max to 6-Max

 When you collapse a 9-max table down to 6-max, the seat roles compress.
-What used to be middle position becomes early position.
-What used to be late position becomes middle.
+What used to be middle position becomes early position, and what used to be late position becomes middle.
 The Button and blinds stay the same, but everything else shifts one slot earlier in strategic weight.

 Here’s how the mapping works: